 Urine accidents and other stains on the car upholstery or carpets need attention, as they’ll carry a stronger smell.
 Make a paste of 3 parts baking soda (75g) to 1 part water (25ml) and rub it with a cloth into the affected car upholstery.
 Leave to dry and vacuum away the residue.
 Alternatively, lightly spray a white vinegar mix (half vinegar half water) or a bio-enzyme cleaner and rub with a cloth.

-Rocco & Roxie Supply Co do a top-rated bio-enzyme cleaning product.
+Rocco & Roxie Supply Co does a top-rated bio-enzyme cleaning product.
 For leather seats, use a specific leather cleaning product and a very soft-bristled brush.
 The vinegar mix can also be used, but do a small patch test first.

 Step 3: Remove airborne odor particles

 As well as being embedded in stains, and the interiors and surfaces of the car, dog odor can remain airborne.
 A bowl of baking soda (approx 230g) can be left in the car overnight to absorb and neutralize the air smells.
-Discard, replace and repeat this method a night or 2 more if needed.
+Discard, replace, and repeat this method for a night or 2 more if needed.
 Febreeze is also recommended product for spritzing around the car to eliminate bad smells.

 Step 4: Remove dog smell from air vents

 Sometimes, the wet dog smells can circulate into the vents and linger even after previous steps are taken.
-If this is the case and you sniff the unpleasant odor coming through the AC unit, you will need to replace air vent filters.
+If this is the case and you sniff the unpleasant odor coming through the AC unit, you will need to replace the air vent filters.
 Take your car to a professional mechanic to get this job done.

 Step 5: Deep clean upholstery and carpets